python/cpython/Doc/library/gettext.rst

 .. function:: bind_textdomain_codeset(domain, codeset=None)

-   Bind the *domain* to *codeset*, changing the encoding of strings returned by the :func:`gettext` family of functions.
+   Bind the *domain* to *codeset*, changing the encoding of byte strings returned by the :func:`lgettext`, :func:`ldgettext`, :func:`lngettext` and :func:`ldngettext` functions.
    If *codeset* is omitted, then the current binding is returned.

 .. function:: textdomain(domain=None)